 As with any new financial institution, there are drawbacks to only holding a bank account with an online institution.

 The main thing that differentiates an online bank from any of the other traditional banks is that they don’t have physical locations on the high street.
 This is largely how online services keep their costs down.

 However, without a physical bank branch to go to when you have questions, it may sometimes be more difficult to find the help you need.
 This can lead to a less positive customer experience.

-Less available services
+Fewer available services